keithalewis/math/opm.md

 is between $0$ and $100/11 < 10$_.

 _Hint_: Consider $\{(90, 0)a + (100, 0)b + (110, 10)c\mid a,b,c\ge0\}$.
-The smallest closed convex cone is bounded below by $y = 0$ and above by $y = (10/110)x$.
+The smallest closed cone is bounded below by $y = 0$ and above by $y = (10/110)x$.

 ## Reality